 - Military personnel record review

-- Disability Benefits Administration aware letter review
+- Disability Benefits Administration award letter review

 - Verification of service statements